Skip to Content

 1. Year Opened:

-• The Blue Line (Linha Azul), Lisbon’s oldest metro line, first opened as part of a Y-shaped route in 1959 and became independent in 1995.
+• The Blue Line (Linha Azul) is the oldest metro line in Lisbon, originally opened as part of a Y-shaped line in 1959 and became independent in 1995.

 • The Yellow Line (Linha Amarela) and Green Line (Linha Verde) were split from the Blue Line in 1995 and 1998, respectively.